 Important telephone numbers:

 Weather: The UK is famous for its often damp, mild weather but in truth it is a temperate climate.
-WorldSBK visits Donington at the end of May with an average maximum daily temperature of 15°C (59°F) and an average low of 7°C (45°F).
-There is a 57% chance of rain per day in May at Donington so take your waterproof jacket and an umbrella.
+WorldSBK visits Donington at the start of July, the hottest month of the year.
+With an average maximum daily temperature of 21°C (70°F) and an average low of 12°C (54°F).

 Visiting the UK is a wonderful experience, whether you visit the bustling capital London or head straight to the good old British countryside.